A Guide for Mother to Foster Healthy Eating Habits in Kids

 Remember, this phase will pass.
 Stay calm and keep offering healthy choices.

 Physical activity is closely tied to a healthy diet and can boost your child’s appetite and metabolism.
-Encouraging regular exercise complements good eating habits and contributes to overall well-being.
+Regular exercise goes hand in hand with good eating habits and supports overall well-being.

 Read about The Science of Play: Fundamental to Your Child’s Development